Northern Tasmania Region

 |Individual quartile ranges||2016||2011|

 |Lowest group||$0 to $563||$0 to $495|

 |Highest group||$1,365 and over||$1,204 and over|

-The most significant change for the resident workers in Northern Tasmania Region between 2011 and 2016 was in the lowest quartile which showed a slight decrease of -472 people.
+The most significant change for the resident workers in the Northern Tasmania Region between 2011 and 2016 was in the lowest group quartile which showed an decrease of 472 resident.